Learning Sparse Low-Threshold Linear Classifiers: Online Algorithm

 Consider the following algorithm: \begin{myalgo}{Unnormalized Exponentiated Gradient (unnormalized-EG)} \textbf{parameters:} $\eta,\lambda > 0$ \\ \textbf{input:} $z_1,\ldots,z_T \in \reals^d$ \\ \textbf{initialize:} $w_1 = (\lambda,\ldots,\lambda) \in \reals^d$ \\ \textbf{update rule:} $\forall i, w_{t+1}[i] = w_{t}[i] e^{-\eta z_{t}[i]}$ \end{myalgo}

-The following theorem provides a regret bound with local-norms for the unnormalized EG algorithm.
-For a proof see \citet{ShalevShwartz12}, Theorem 2.23. \begin{theorem} Assume that the unnormalized EG algorithm is run on a sequence of vectors such that for all $t,i$ we have $\eta z_t[i] \ge -1$.
+The following theorem provides a regret bound with local-norms for the unnormalized EG algorithm~\citep[for a proof, see Theorem 2.23 of][]{ShalevShwartz12}. \begin{theorem} Assume that the unnormalized EG algorithm is run on a sequence of vectors such that for all $t,i$ we have $\eta z_t[i] \ge -1$.
 Then, for all $u \in \reals_+^d$,

 \end{theorem}